mhroth/Cynical/README.md

 # Where the Action is

-All of the wrapper code is currently here: https://github.com/mhroth/Cynical/blob/master/zgnacl/zgnacl.cpp
+The [ZgnaclInstance](https://github.com/mhroth/Cynical/blob/master/zgnacl/ZgnaclInstance.cpp) class contains most of the wrapper code.
+Start there for an overview.

 # Build the project with scons.